Delphi Consensus: Advantages and Disadvantages

 Flexibility in geographical location

-The Delphi method can be used globally to survey expert opinion around the world.
+Delphi consensus can be used globally to survey expert opinion around the world.
 This allows access to a diverse group of experts with expertise in a wider range of fields, markets and locations, removing geographical limitations imposed by some other research techniques.

 Removes the impact of dominant individuals

-As the Delphi method uses anonymous responses, and lengthy discussions are avoided, each voice is weighted equally in a Delphi study.
+Delphi consensus use anonymous responses, and lengthy discussions are avoided, each voice is weighted equally in a Delphi study.
 In-person discussions used in other methods can risk the group consensus being biased by the effect dominant individuals can have on group dynamics during discussions.
 The utilisation of controlled feedback and anonymity eliminates these obstacles.

 Limited open discussion

-As discussed earlier, the Delphi technique uses controlled feedback, meaning ideas are not openly discussed by participants (questionnaire responders) who may not be able to elaborate in the same way as other research techniques.
+As discussed earlier, the method uses controlled feedback, meaning ideas are not openly discussed by participants (questionnaire responders) who may not be able to elaborate in the same way as other research techniques.
 This is mitigated to a degree by the incorporation of a small expert steering group within the study design.
-This restriction however may mean that the Delphi method may not be as helpful where opinions are highly polarised and deeper investigation may be required.
+This restriction however may mean that the Delphi technique may not be as helpful where opinions are highly polarised and deeper investigation may be required.

 Requires commitment if multiple rounds are required